deliveroo/deliveroo.engineering/_guidelines/api-design.md

    "chatty" interface.

 The benefit of this approach is that the caching capabilities of the RESTful approach are preserved.
-The adapter service can agressively cache representations, but has little logic beyond that — in particular, it owns no domain concept and should normally have no persistent storage.
+The adapter service can aggressively cache representations, but has little logic beyond that — in particular, it owns no domain concept and should normally have no persistent storage.